TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 5/Daniel 5.31.md

 ---

-And Darius the Mede received the kingdom, being about threescore and two years old.
+Darius the Mede received the kingdom, being about sixty-two years old.